isharesolutions/the530project.org/530impact.md

 **Article I. Name**

-The name of the corporation is The 530 Project
+The name of the corporation shall be The 530 Project

 **Article II.
 Purpose**

-The purpose of the corporation is to support and protect the health, mental well being and healing of black mothers and bring about equitable treatment and appropriate care plans in the medical community
+The purpose of the corporation is to support and protect the health, mental well being and healing of black mothers and bring about equitable treatment and appropriate care plans in the medical community.

+The purpose of the corporation is to support and protect the physical health, mental well being and healing of black families.
+This will be achieved by advocacy, to bring about equitable treatment in medical environments, providing opportunities for the youth to engage in sports and physical activity in a safe and supportive environment and

+The purpose of the corporation is to support and protect the physical health, mental well being and and healing of black mothers and children.
+We do this by providing a variety of services, including.

+Education and Awareness: We provide resources to mothers and children about healtheir and well-being.

+Access to Opportunity: We provide opportunities for youth to participate in sports and physical activity in a safe and supportive environment.

+Advocacy: We advocate for policies and programs that support that health and well being of black mothers and youth.

+Support

+We believe that all mothers and their children right to be healthy and to reach their full potential.
+Mother should have the right and support to appropiate care plans and advocacy to have thier voies heard from their medical teams.

 **Article III.
-Registered Office and Agent**
+Registered Agent**

-The registered office of the corporation in the State of [State] shall be located at [Address of Registered Office].
-The name and address of the registered agent of the corporation in the State of [State] shall be [Name and Address of Registered Agent].
+The registered agent for the corporation shall be Amber Yates (7209 Thackley Way Hanover, MD 21076)

 **Article IV.
 Board of Directors**

 The number of directors of the corporation shall be [Number of Directors].
 The names and addresses of the initial directors of the corporation are as follows:

-- Amber Yates 7209 Thackley Way Hanover, MD 21076
+- Amber Yates 7209 Thackley Way Hanover, MD 21076 shall be the director
-- Jamel EliYah 7209 Thackley Way Hanover, MD 21076
+- Jamel EliYah 7209 Thackley Way Hanover, MD 21076 shall be the treasurer
-- Brenda Yates 5307 Konrad Drive Temple Hills, MD 20748
+- Brenda Yates 5307 Konrad Drive Temple Hills, MD 20748 shall be the secretary

-**Article V. Officers**
+**Article V. Indemnification**

-The officers of the corporation shall be a president, a vice president, a secretary, and a treasurer.
-The officers shall be elected by the board of directors and shall hold office until their successors are elected and qualified.
+The corporation shall indemnify its directors and officers to the fullest extent permitted by law

 **Article VI.
-Indemnification**

-The corporation shall indemnify its directors and officers to the fullest extent permitted by law.

-**Article VII.
 Amendments**

 These articles of incorporation may be amended by a majority vote of the board of directors, provided that the proposed amendment is approved by a majority vote of the members of the corporation.

-**Article VIII.
+**Article VII.
 Dissolution**

 Upon the dissolution of the corporation, its assets shall be distributed to one or more organizations that are organized and operated exclusively for charitable purposes, as determined by the board of directors.